Multiple products, same product

 I’ve seen Treendly being compared to Trends.vc or Trends.co, or other similar products that frankly have nothing to do with Treendly in the sense that, while they might respond to the same need, they handle things substantially differently.
 Basically, these are completely different products.

-Again, though, just because each one of us deals with trends in some ways, or has the world “trend” in the name – they end up in the same mental space for the customer.
+Again, though, just because each one of us deals with trends in some way, or has the word “trend” in the name – they end up in the same mental space for the customer.

 The barrier to entry is also very low: anyone can get up tomorrow and write about trends, and not even build technology for it.
-He/she can just research online and write.
-It’s permission-less (which, btw, I like).
+He/she can just do research online and write.
+It’s permissionless (which, btw, I like).